Yoo Ah-in

 For his role as Lee Jong-su in Burning, Yoo received international critical acclaim, including being selected for The New York Times' "The Best Actors of 2018" feature, making him the only Asian to be on the list and the first Korean actor to do so.
-Directed by the acclaimed South Korean auteur Lee Chang-dong, the film also received universal acclaim, competing for the Palme d'Or at the 2018 Cannes Film Festival and becoming the first Korean film to make it to the final nine-film shortlist of Best Foreign Language Film at the 91st Academy Awards.
+Directed by the acclaimed South Korean auteur Lee Chang-dong, the film was widely praised, competing for the Palme d'Or at the 2018 Cannes Film Festival and becoming the first Korean film to make it to the final nine-film shortlist of Best Foreign Language Film at the 91st Academy Awards.

 In addition to his film work, Yoo engages in social and artistic activism.
 He is also known for his politically and socially charged views on his social media account.
 In 2016, he ranked second in Forbes Korea Power Celebrity list.

 Early life

-Yoo Ah-in, whose real name is Uhm Hong-sik, was born in Daegu in southeastern South Korea, the youngest of three children.
+Yoo Ah-in, whose real name is Uhm Hong-sik, was born in Nam District, Daegu in southeastern South Korea, the youngest of three children.
 In the first year at Gyeongbuk Arts High School, majoring in fine arts, Yoo was discovered by a casting agent on the streets in front of the school.
 He traveled to Seoul by himself and began living independently, which he said developed into a personal asset.
 He was enrolled in Seoul Arts High School, but soon dropped out of school to carry on his broadcast activities.
 Yoo later entered Dankuk University and Konkuk University, having completed a GED for high school certification.
 Before debuting, he was once scouted to be a K-Pop idol and trained to sing.